rustin2/obs-client/README.md

 ## Current Goals

-- Connect to OBS using obs-websocket.
+- Connect to the obs engine using libobs-wrapper.
-- Start and stop recordings programmatically.
+- Start and stop recordings.
 - Save recordings locally.
-- Upload the finished files to an S3 bucket or another storage backend.
+- Upload the finished files to an S3 bucket.
-- Keep everything well-organized using a Rust workspace.
+- Keep everything well-organized lol.

 ## Architecture